ChrstphrHll/npc_gen/students/Gorlas Vhoadan.md

   int: 11
   str: 15
   wis: 12
-track: Exploration
-trait: I'm haunted by memories of war.
-I can't get the images of violence out of my mind.
-trait1: Placid
-trait2: Animated
 year: 2
+guild: Elkenval
+partyID: 50
 ---
 # Gorlas Vhoadan
 ---
 ### Description
 - 2nd year Gnome Barbarian in Elkenval
-- frizzy platinum hair that's a tousled bed head, Amber eyes, and Fair skin
+- frizzy platinum hair that's a tousled bed head, Green eyes, and Fair skin
 - Is Placid and Animated, and has Conformity as their ideal

 ### Organizations